This game is rated PEGI 12

 This is a story about therapeutic friendship.
 Trico has clearly survived mistreatment and abuse.
 Your presence is not only to cast off injury and physical chains, but to walk with a creature learning to trust again.
 As Simon Parkin wrote in the Guardian, "This is a game, as much as anything, about rehabilitation through kindness and companionship.
 That story of therapeutic friendship and survival is told lightly in the dialogue.
 But it’s far more meaningfully told through the action, which shows an unspoken, healing bond forged in real time by two underdogs together facing otherwise insurmountable odds."

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to The Last Guardian or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to The Last Guardian in how they play or their theme.
 These are good alternative games to The Last Guardian, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.